Glazed Pecans {Keto Friendly}

 Should you toast pecans before caramelizing?

 Yes!
-Toasting your pecans before caramelizing brings out the flavor of the nut and allows the sugar and spices to caramelize and harden on the nut surface the best.
+Toasting your pecans before caramelizing brings out the flavor of the nut, and it only takes a few minutes.

 Are Glazed pecans the same as candied pecans?